PREPARE YOURSELF TO APPLY!

 PCAT AND OTHER TESTS

-Some pharmacy programs require applicants to submit scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
-To determine which Pharm.D. programs require the PCAT, review the PCAT and Other Tests report.
-Minimum PCAT scores may be required for admission consideration.
+Some pharmacy programs consider scores from a standardized test known as the Pharmacy College Admission Test (PCAT).
+To determine which Pharm.D. programs recommend or consider the PCAT, review the PCAT and Other Tests report.

 In lieu or in addition to the PCAT, some pharmacy admission offices may also accept or require other standardized tests, such as the MCAT.
 International (non-U.S.) applicants, if considered for admission, may be required to send Test of English as a Foreign Language (TOEFL) or other test scores to demonstrate English language proficiency.